cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 for this assignment.

-Phylogenetic analysis allows researchers the opportunity to identify potential similarity between species, indicating lineage {REF}.
+Phylogenetic analysis allows researchers the opportunity to identify potential similarity between species, indicating lineage \[REF\].
 In conjunction with annotation, phylogeny could be used to assess orthologs and genetically conserved regions that can be traced back to the root of metazoan divergence.
 Consequently, instead of replicating the whole